jolle11/wasp/web/docs/project/env-vars.md

 REACT_APP_SOME_VAR_NAME=somevalue REACT_APP_SOME_OTHER_VAR_NAME=someothervalue npm run build
 ```

-Notice that the exact moment when you should provide these env vars is during the `npm run build` command that you execute from `.wasp/build/web-app/` after you have ran `wasp build`.
-Check [deployment docs](../advanced/deployment/manually#3-deploying-the-web-client-frontend) for more details.
+Check the [deployment docs](../advanced/deployment/manually#3-deploying-the-web-client-frontend) for more details.

-Also, notice that you can't and shouldn't provide env vars to the client code by setting them on the hosting provider where you deployed them (unlike server env vars, where this is how we do it).
+Also, notice that you can't and shouldn't provide env vars to the client code by setting them on the hosting provider where you deployed them (unlike server env vars, where this is how you should do it).
 Your client code will ignore those, as at that point client code is just static files.

 :::info How it works
 What happens behind the scenes is that Wasp will replace all occurrences of `import.meta.env.REACT_APP_SOME_VAR_NAME` in your client code with the env var value you provided.
 This is done during the build process, so the value is embedded into the static files produced from the client code.